 A serious problem?

 However, it may be apparent to any regular visitor to Bukit Cerakah who keeps his/her eyes open, that many of the original forest trees have since died or toppled down, and there is no question this dieback is quite alarming and is NOT natural.
 In a natural state, a tropical forest is supposed to maintain equilibrium between growth/life and mortality, but here, mortality seems to be unusually high, certainly in the past few years.
 Trees here are dying faster than can be replaced, for reasons yet unknown.
 There used to be canopy walk here that is long gone, possibly due to the deaths of the supporting trees.
 In a future post, I will elaborate more on this negative phenomenon.

 The forest and attractions

-Bukit Cerakah is still considered a relic patch of coastal Red Meranti-Keruing forest, and possibly one of the few intact patches on the West Coast featuring this specific sub-type).
+Bukit Cerakah is still considered a relic patch of coastal lowland Red Meranti-Keruing forest, and possibly one of the few intact patches on the entire West Coast of Peninsular Malaysia (featuring this specific sub-type).
 Within Selangor, it is likely the only significant area of flat lowland rainforest remaining (below 100m asl).
 Here, you get a glimpse of how the Klang Valley used to be like – many years ago.
 As for wildlife, the visitor can still expect to spot a variety of common lowland forest birds, insects, and small mammals like langurs, macaques, squirrels, and monitor lizards.